Online Gambling and

 Cox reported that under the settlement, PayPal agreed not to process payments to online gambling sites from New York customers as of Sept.
 1 2003 and would pay $200,000 to New York State to cover costs of the investigation and penalties.

-Joanna Glasner of Wired.com reported in July 2003 that under the terms of its planned purchase of PayPal (PYPL), eBay decided that it would stop offering the payment service for Internet gambling transactions.
+Joanna Glasner of Wired.com news reported in July 2003 that under the terms of its planned purchase of PayPal (PYPL), eBay decided that it would stop offering the payment service for online gambling transactions.
 It attributed the decision to an "uncertain regulatory environment surrounding online gaming."

 Under the USA Patriot Act, it was prohibited to transmit funds known to have come from a criminal offense, or that were intended to promote or support unlawful activities.
 Attorney for the Eastern District of Missouri told eBay that its online payment service PayPal had violated provisions in the USA Patriot Act between October 2001 and July 2002, Dawn Kawamoto reported for CNET.